QSMxT/qsmxt.github.io/pages/2_using-qsmxt/5_template-building.md

 # Template building

-To run the template building pipeline, data must first conform to the BIDS specification (see [data preparation](/using-qsmxt/data-preparation)).
-Further, QSM reconstruction must be complete (see [QSM reconstruction](/using-qsmxt/qsm-reconstruction)).
+## Why use this pipeline?

+This step is useful if:

-**NOTE**: Template-building only performs well if you have a large number of subjects (20+) in your dataset.
+ - You have 20+ subjects in your cohort
+ - You wish to manually draw segmentations that can easily be applied to all subjects for quantitative analysis, separately from the subject-specific segmentations produced by the [segmentation pipeline](/using-qsmxt/segmentation)
+ - You wish to segment data but do not have T1-weighted images available
+ - You wish to generate average QSM or T2\*-weighted magnitude images for your cohort

+## What does this pipeline do?

-This pipeline will apply a minimum deformation averaging algorithm against the T2\*-weighted magnitude images to construct a group space for the study.
+This pipeline will apply a minimum deformation averaging algorithm against T2\*-weighted magnitude images to construct a group space for the study.
 This will bring all T2\*-weighted images into the same space and generate an average of all images, called a *template*.
-The same transformations will be applied to QSM results to bring them into the group space and an equivalent QSM template will also be generated.
-Finally, QSMxT will also output all ANTs transformations as text files.
-This is useful if you wish to manually draw segmentations to apply across all subjects as part of a quantitative analysis of specific anatomical regions that are not covered by the segmentation pipeline.
-The transformations are also useful if you wish to derive multiple group templates using the transformations to compare a control group with a disease group, for example.
+The same transformations will be applied to QSM results to bring them into the group space and an equivalent QSM template will be generated.
+Finally, QSMxT will output all ANTs transformations as text files.

+## Running the pipeline

-Use the following command to initiate the template building pipeline (replacing `YOUR_BIDS_DIR` with your BIDS directory, `YOUR_QSM_DIR` with the QSM output directory, and `template` with your preferred output directory for template building results):
+Use the following command to initiate the template building pipeline (replacing `YOUR_BIDS_DIR` with your BIDS directory, `YOUR_QSM_DIR` with the QSM output directory, and `template` with your preferred output directory for template building results).
+Please note that a large number of subjects is required for this step to work effectively (20+ subjects).

 ```bash
 python3 /opt/QSMxT/run_4_template.py YOUR_BIDS_DIR YOUR_QSM_DIR template